lky-qy/lky-qy.github.io/_pages/about.md

 # 😊 About Me
 Greetings!
 Welcome to my homepage! 👋 I’m **Kangyu Liang (梁康玉)**.
-I am very fortunate to be advised by [Prof. Yongsheng Zhang](https://trans.bjtu.edu.cn/faculty/9580.html) and [Prof. Enjian Yao](https://trans.bjtu.edu.cn/faculty/8318.html) of Transport Industry of Big Data Application Technologies for Comprehensive Transport lab, Beijing Jiaotong University.
+I am very fortunate to be advised by **Prof. Yongsheng Zhang** of Transport Industry of Big Data Application Technologies for Comprehensive Transport lab, Beijing Jiaotong University.
 My research interests include **travel behavior analysis**, **urban AI** and **machine learning**.
 I am enthusiastic about adopting multi-source data and artificial intelligence to measure and evaluate the urban accessibility.
 🚀🚀**Seeking a Ph.D.
 Position for 2025 Fall**🚀🚀